 Besides the religious festivals, there are also musical, cultural, and culinary festivals organized, often with international interest.
 You can combine your visit to a Greek destination with enjoying a local festival and enjoy a unique Greek experience.

-Aegina Fistiki Festival: (15-18 September) At the port of Aegina, more than 60 stands are set up along the beach, offering visitors large quantities of pistachio in all its forms and variations.
+Aegina Island Fistiki Festival.
+At the port of Aegina, more than 60 stands are set up along the beach, offering visitors large quantities of pistachio in all its forms and variations.
 The program of events includes traditional dances, performances, lectures, and guided tours to museums and archaeological sites.

 Rhodes International Festival: In the UNESCO old town of Rhodes, at the stunning Palace of the Grand Magister, the Knights’ Palace, you can enjoy unique concerts by Greek and foreign composers, classical music, and opera.
 More about the festival here.